It is said that a 80% job offers is not published. If you're looking for a job, Don't you think better to go after the 80 and forget about 20?

 - Presence: absence or overexposure

-- Reputation: bad ways, poor content, plagiarism, very extreme opinions in FSPR (football, sex, politics and religion)
+- Reputation: bad ways, poor content, Plagiarism, very extreme opinions at FSPR (Football, Sex, politics and religion)

-- Egocentrism: Speak only of oneself, forgetting our value proposition to others.
+- Egocentrism: Talking only about yourself, forgetting our value proposition towards others.

 Fish vector by Shutterstock.com

 Convinced that everything leaves a mark, I help companies better connect with their stakeholders through personal branding programs (personal brand management) and employee advocacy (programs of branded internal ambassadors).